Optikx187/Project_Mandalla/README.md

 Azure provider 2.0

 Azure:
-1) Download the terraform code into a local directory.
+1. Download the terraform code into a local directory.
    Code: https://github.com/Optikx187/Project_Mandalla/tree/master/Azure_TF/Ansible_Lab_Az_Terraform
-2) Edit _az.provider.tf_ and set up connection string for your provider block Documentation for this is laid out here: _Project_Mandalla/Documentation/Configure_Terraform_for_Azure.txt_
+2. Edit _az.provider.tf_ and set up connection string for your provider block Documentation for this is laid out here: _Project_Mandalla/Documentation/Configure_Terraform_for_Azure.txt_
-3) Run 'terraform init'
+3. Run 'terraform init'
-4) Run 'terraform plan'
+4. Run 'terraform plan'
-5) Run 'terraform apply'
+5. Run 'terraform apply'
-6) Thats it your ansible infrustructure is built in Azure.
+6. Thats it your ansible infrustructure is built in Azure.

 The Terraform code covers:
--Bootstrapping the ansible node to install ansible as well as some helpful tools that you might need.
+*Bootstrapping the ansible node to install ansible as well as some helpful tools that you might need.
--Bootstrapping the windows server to run 'ConfigureRemotingForAnsible.ps1' to allow winrm connectivity to your windows server from your ansible node.
+*Bootstrapping the windows server to run 'ConfigureRemotingForAnsible.ps1' to allow winrm connectivity to your windows server from your ansible node.

 ## Get started with Ansible:
 Once the terraform apply is done, you will need to configure your inventory file on your Ansible control node to run some test playbooks.